 For winter cover on the range, they’ve constructed v-shaped windbreaks from secondary steel.
 Each is strategically placed to minimize the herd’s traffic over riparian areas.
 Additional wind protection (and wildlife habitat) is provided by the more than 30,000 trees the Cammacks have planted over three decades.

 The Cammacks built their own tree planter with a water jet system to plant willow and cottonwood shoots.
 Once planted, they fence out the area to protect the tree shoots.

-Their other innovations include a bale processor that cuts hay inside bales shorter.
-It’s better for cattle consumption and they waste less of it, as long, discarded stems can kill grass.
+Their other innovations include a bale processor that cuts hay shorter.
+It’s better for cattle consumption and they waste less of it.
+Long, discarded stems can also kill grass.
 When harvesting hay, they use a driving pattern that allows wildlife to flush and escape.